straz/dna_search/readme.md

 The client makes two API calls:
   * upload files to S3 (in `{s3}/inbox/`)
-  * get status of current and pending jobs (from {api}/queries/{user})
+  * get status of current and pending jobs (from {api}/{env}/queries/{user})

 The logged-in user is currently hard-coded ('guest@example.com') in the client settings, but jobs are tagged - multiple users are supported.
-Only the relevant data is displayed to the logged-in user.
+Each user sees only their own data.

 When uploading to S3, the files are tagged with metadata which is captured in the jobs table.